auth0/docs/articles/appliance/infrastructure/network.md

 ### Software Load Balancers

 You may use NGINX or HA Proxy as a software load balancer in front of the Auth0 Appliance.
-In order for this to work, the reverse proxy must be configured with:
+The reverse proxy must be configured with:

 * TXP mode with Proxy Protocol or HTTPS mode (SSL offloading);
-    * Note: In HTTPS mode, the connector will not work.
+    * Note: The connector does not work in HTTPS mode.
 * the incoming hostname forwarded to the Appliance nodes.

 In addition to load balancing, you may use this for **IP address whitelisting** and **endpoint filtering** (only authentication endpoints are publicly available).